Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ## Step 3: Validator Addition

-Before your validator node can join the staking pool, follow one of the approaches below depending on whether you have already deposited the required stake or need delegations to accumulate enough funds.
+Follow one of the approaches below depending on whether you have already deposited your validator node with the required stake or need delegations to accumulate enough stake to deposit a node as a validator.

-### Scenario 1: Already Activated Validators
+### Scenario 1: Already Deposited Validator Node
-If your validator node has already met the minimum staking requirement, execute the following steps:
+If you are operating an already deposited validator node, execute the following steps:

 1. **Set the Control Address**:
    ```bash